 What’s the best movie I can watch on Netflix?
 We’ve all asked ourselves this question, only to spend the next 15 minutes scrolling through the streaming service’s oddly specific genre menus and getting overwhelmed by the constantly shifting trend menus.
 Netflix’s huge catalog of movies continues to expand day by day, week by week, month by month.
 This makes the challenge of keeping up to date with best the service has to offer — let alone finding something the best of what to watch after a long day — a task that feels herculean at best and impossible at worst for someone not plugged into its inscrutable rhythms.

 If you’re looking for a specific genre, we’ve got the best action movies on Netflix, the best horror movies on Netflix, the best thrillers on Netflix, and the best comedy movies on Netflix ready for you.
 And for our readers across the pond, we have a list of the best movies on Netflix U.K.

 We’ll be updating this list weekly as Netflix cycles movies in and out of its library, so be sure to check back next time you’re stuck in front of the app’s home screen.
-Our latest update added Emily the Criminal as our editor’s pick.
+Our latest update added Thanksgiving as our editor’s pick.